With the support of:

 - At least 5+ years of professional experience in cybersecurity

-- This program is open to nationals of EU or NATO-allied European countries.
+- This programme is open to nationals of EU or NATO-allied European countries.
 Applicants from other countries may be considered on a case-by-case basis.

 OVERVIEW OF THE PROGRAMME